matiaskorhonen/paper-age/README.md

 * Outputs a PDF with a QR code of the encrypted ciphertext
 * Support for both A4 and letter paper sizes
 * The error correction level of the QR code is optimised (less data → more error correction)
-* The passphrase **isn't** rendered on the PDF so that it can be printed on an untrusted printer (for example at work or at the library)
+* The passphrase **isn't** rendered on the PDF so that it can be printed on an untrusted printer (for example at work or the library)
 * You don't need PaperAge to recover from the backup: use any QR code scanner and any interoperable implementation of Age (currently either the original [age](https://github.com/FiloSottile/age) or the Rust-based [rage](https://github.com/str4d/rage))

 ## Limitations